-However, this same feature will be useless for a law firm which is not selling any physical products online but is only promoting its services.
-Regardless of specific features and needs, a common feature critical to the success of all websites is responsive design and mobile friendliness.
+However, this same feature will be useless for a law firm which is not selling any physical products online.
+Regardless of specific features and needs, a common feature critical to the success of all websites is responsive web design and mobile friendliness.

 The field of web development and design is now unable to keep up with new devices and resolutions.
 Creating a different version for each new device or resolution is not only impractical, but also impossible.

-However, if a website is not optimized for certain devices it risks losing out on visitors from those devices.
-These devices include smartphones, tablets, PCs and even TVs, people generally use them interchangeably to move through the buying process for different services/products.
+However, if a website is not optimized for certain devices, it risks losing out on visitors from those devices.
+These devices include smartphones, tablets, PCs, and TVs.

-With the increase in smartphone usage in the country, businesses should adopt to a responsive web design.
-Before discussing how you can ensure your web design is responsive, let’s understand what a responsive web design actually is.
+With the increase in smartphone usage worldwide, responsive web design is a must.
+Before expanding on web design responsiveness, let’s see what responsive web design really is.

 What is Responsive Web Design?

 Responsive web design is the approach which suggests that website development and design should respond to the behavior and environment of the user.
 This includes screen size, platform, and orientation.